crystal-ruby/pages/typed/debugger.md

 ### Register Instruction view

-Salama defines a register machine level which is quite close to the arm machine, but with more sensible names.
+RubyX defines a register machine level which is quite close to the arm machine, but with more sensible names.
 It has 16 registers (below) and an instruction set that is useful for Soml.

 Data movement related instruction implement an indexed get and set.
 There is also Constant load and